Jasmine Birtles

 This insulation should stop all the hot air escaping and make your home feel a lot cosier.
 Visit the National Insulation Association’s website to search through registered installers in your area.

-Again, the size of your house will determine the cost.
-It can be installed for as little as £150 but can cost as much as £500.
-The good news is, all households – regardless of income – are entitled to grants for home insulation, which will cover 50-100% of the cost.
+Again, the size of your home will determine the cost.
+It can cost as much as £1,000 for a mid-floor flat and £4,600 for a detached house.
+The good news is, all households – regardless of income – are entitled to grants for home insulation, which could cover the entire cost.
+To find out how much you could claim, contact your energy supplier.

 If your home was built before 1920 you’re likely to have solid walls, which unfortunately lose even more heat than cavity walls (around 45% of your heat will be lost through them!)